Price Cap FAQ's

 The cost of Price Cap Insurance will be $0.25/gallon for the 2023-2024 heating season.

 4. How long is the Price Cap Insurance coverage valid?

 The 2023-2024 program will be effective from 10-01-2023 through 4-30-2024.
 Only gallons delivered during this period will be covered by the Price Cap Insurance Program.

 5. How does White Mountain Oil & Propane handle the sale of Price Cap Insurance?

 Customers who are on a budget or who had Price Cap insurance last year are automatically renewed and charged for the insurance.
 Customers are charged based on the average annual gallons used over the prior 2 years.
 If a customer chooses to "opt out" of the insurance, we ask that they do so within 30 days of receiving their Price Cap Insurance Program contract.

-Typically, the Price Cap Insurance Program enrollment closes at the end of August.
+Typically, the Price Cap Insurance Program enrollment closes in August of each year.